LingConLab/LABsite_qmd/README.md

 tar -cf site.tar docs/*
 ```

-2. Pull archive to the server:
+2. Pull the archive to the server:

 ```
 rsync -avz /path/to/your/archive/site.tar lingconlab.ru:/home/your_username/